Helping individuals and families optimize wealth since 1993.

 “If you can’t feed one hundred people, then just feed one.” - Mother Teresa

 “Our financial planning tools help provide clarity in the decision-making process for retirement, education planning, and taxes.
 It’s a gratifying day when we can help families navigate big life events.”

 I’m a primary point of contact for our clients, providing financial advice and planning recommendations.
-I’m active in client meetings, manage portfolios and am the liaison to our institutional partners.
-My skill and expertise allows me the ability to provide our clients with guidance on a wide variety of topics and concerns.
+I take the lead role in client meetings, manage portfolios and am the liaison to our institutional partners.
+My skills and expertise allow me the ability to assist clients on a wide variety of topics and concerns.

 I always had an affinity for numbers and finance so that was my focus in college.
 When I started in the industry in 2003, one track was to stay heavily focused on the investments and another was to focus more on how investments fit into an individual’s life.
 My skill set was better suited for the latter, and I have been able to bring my years of experience to this team.

 I started at the local grocery store in my hometown of Watertown, SD.
 I was an impressionable 14-year-old, but looking back on that time, it created a great foundation.
 There were only a handful of employees handling the responsibilities of many, we all worked well after our shifts until things were done, and we walked your groceries out to your car with you rather than for you.
 While it’s easy to say that “job” has changed, the way I’ve always approached my role really hasn’t.